frederic-perez/AmE-dictionary/data/dictionary.md

 __vitiligo__ _n_ :two: An acquired skin disease characterized by patches of unpigmented skin (often surrounded by a heavily pigmented border). _Syn_ leucoderma
 __vitreous__ _adj_ Of, relating to, resembling, or having the nature of glass. _Syn_ glassy _The lake was so calm it looked vitreous in the pre-dawn light._
 __vitriol__ _n_ :seven: /ˈvɪtrɪəl/ Bitter criticism or malice.
 Abusive or venomous language used to express blame or censure or bitter deep-seated ill will. _Syn_ invective, vituperation _At first, she patiently listened to him vent his frustration, but when he began to spout vitriol, she told him she had to leave._ _Chávez’s anti-American vitriol heightened during the presidency of George W. Bush._
-__vitriolic__ _adj_ :three: Bitterly scathing; caustic. _Syn_ acid, blistering, venomous, acrid, acerbic, bitter, virulent _The critic showed no mercy in writing the most vitriolic review of her career._
+__vitriolic__ _adj_ :four: Bitterly scathing; caustic. _Syn_ acid, blistering, venomous, acrid, acerbic, bitter, virulent _The critic showed no mercy in writing the most vitriolic review of her career._
 __vituperate__ _v_
 __vituperation__ _n_ :four: Abusive or venomous language used to express blame or censure or bitter, deep-seated ill will. _Syn_ invective, vitriol, denunciation, abuse, insults
 __vituperative__